CHECKING IN ON AMERICA™

 There is no sector of our economy where America spends more to get less—and faces crippling social consequences as a result.

-Despite spending tens of billions of dollars annually, America’s mental health crisis continues to get worse.
-Anxiety, loneliness, depression, divorce, social discord, unemployment, drug use, child abuse, violent crime and suicide are all on the rise.
+Despite spending tens of billions of dollars annually, America’s mental health crisis continues to worsen—anxiety, loneliness, depression, divorce, social discord, drug use, child abuse, violent crime and suicide are all on the rise.

 HOW WE GOT HERE

-A primary function of these communities was to engage, care for and support community members who struggled.
-These struggles were regarded as ordeals, not diseases; and people suffering through ordeals were cared for as family, not clinical patients.
+A primary function of these communities was to engage, care for, and support people who struggled.
+These struggles were regarded as ordeals, not diseases; and people suffering through ordeals were cared for as family, not patients.

 Over the past three decades these communities and relationships have utterly fragmented—silently destroying America’s most potent and bountiful source of emotional support.